esphome/esphome-docs/guides/configuration-types.rst

    - **pullup** (*Optional*, boolean): Activate internal pullup resistors on the pin.
    - **pulldown** (*Optional*, boolean): Activate internal pulldown resistors on the pin.
    - **open_drain** (*Optional*, boolean): Set the pin to open-drain (as opposed to push-pull).
-     The active pin state will then result in a high-impedance state.
+     The active pin state will then result in a low-impedance state.

    For compatibility some shorthand modes can also be used.